nicuveo/lens-indexed-plated/README.md

 ## What is `Plated`?

 `lens` provides `Plated`, whose purpose is to help with the traversal of _self-recursive_ types, such as trees.
-The `Plated` class itself is straightforward:
+The `Plated` class itself is
+straightforward:

 ```haskell
 class Plated a where
   plate :: Traversal' a a
 ```

-That is, given some value `a`, provide a `Traversal` that visits all of its immediate self-similar children.
+That is, given some value of type `a`, how do we visit all of its immediate self-similar children.
 A motivating example, taken directly from `Plated`'s documentation, would be the following:

 ```haskell
 data Expr